Home

 Demons being frightened away with soy beans

-More locations to experience Japanese beans-throwing holiday in the area of Tokyo include Zojoji Temple, Ikegami Honmonji Temple, Kawasaki Daishi in Kawasaki, Naritasan Shinshoji Temple in Narita, and Takahatasanmyooin Kongoji in Hino.
+More locations to experience the Japanese beans-throwing holiday in the area of Tokyo include Zojoji Temple, Ikegami Honmonji Temple, Kawasaki Daishi in Kawasaki, Naritasan Shinshoji Temple in Narita, and Takahatasanmyooin Kongoji in Hino.
 Tens of thousands of attendees come to see the splendid celebration.
 Outside of Tokyo, Yasaka Shrine and Kitano-temmangū Shrine in Kyoto also promise stunning Setsubum celebrations.

 Find hotels and airbnbs near Setsubun (Map)